tomcam/py4webcasts/docs/glossary.md

 function-level [fixtures](#fixture) to the code that alter its results or add features such as saving session data.
-Often the dictionary object returned by the action is applied to a [Template](#template-object) fixture that evaluates the Python embedded in the HTML, interpolate its return values into the HTML, and converts the result into a string.
+Often the dictionary object returned by the action is applied to a [Template](#template-object) fixture that evaluates the Python embedded in the HTML, interpolates its return values into the HTML, and converts the result into a string.
 Often that string is rendered as HTML to be displayed as a web page.

 ### @action Examples: